By Claire Bacon, ACN, CNC

 As you might assume, a diet high in processed foods, sugars, and unhealthy trans fats can lead to brain fog, unclear thinking, and even fatigue.
 Other negative consequences from these types of food can include accelerated inflammation, heart disease, diabetes, and more.

-So, what kinds of foods are best to optimize brain health?
+So, what specific foods are best to optimize brain health?

 Foods Good for Brain Health Include: